noahvarghese/noahvarghese.me/src/markdown-pages/owd.md

     - "Hugo"
     - "Netlify"
     - "HTML, CSS, JS"
 description: "Site currently in progress for a client.
-Built using Hugo for SSG and integrated with Netlify to provide CMS capabilities as well as easy CI/CD.
-I worked with a designer to create the ui, and all code is written by me."
+Built using Hugo, to provide faster page loads through Static Site Generation and integrated with Netlify to provide CMS capabilities and easy CI/CD."
 link: "https://github.com/noahvarghese/OWD"
 ---